AlexGnatko/EMPS6/README.md

 the name stuck anyway.

 Smarty (http://www.smarty.net/) is a vital component of the framework.
-It is currently installed using composer, but in previous versions were found on the include_path.
+It is currently installed using composer, but in previous versions it was found on the include_path.
 Earlier versions supported
 Smarty 2, but this one only accepts Smarty 3.